• Skip to primary navigation

 This recipe is family-friendly, making it perfect for a lovely weekend breakfast that everyone can enjoy.
 Our kids (4 and 1-year-old), love these waffles and keep asking us to make them.

-Our Protein Waffles are easy to prepare and if you make a big batch, you can keep them for a few days using an airtight container and keep enjoying them during the week or even freeze them.
+Our Protein Waffles just like our Protein Muffins are easy to prepare and if you make a big batch, you can keep them for a few days using an airtight container and keep enjoying them during the week or even freeze them.
+These waffles work fantastic if you need just breakfast for one, keeping them frozen and reheating them as needed.
+Another lovely option if you're looking for a one-portion breakfast is this delicious vegan baked oatmeal for one.

 Which protein powder is best for you?